 With poor oral hygiene, these problems become worse.
 Plaque contains bacteria which can irritate the gums, leading to gum disease.
 If plaque is not removed daily, destructive and harmful bacteria will increase over the normal "health" bacteria, causing irritation and inflammation resulting in gum disease (periodontal disease).
 As gum disease advances from the initial stage of gingivitis, it can increase the risk of the teen to periodontal disease and even tooth loss.
 This is why regular dental appointments and daily proper oral hygiene is extremely important.
 Teen should visit the dentist every six months, unless the dentist recommends only annual visits due to a healthy mouth.

-Monthly Menstrual Cycle and Your Gum HealthWhen hormones fluctuate during your period, changes also happen to your gums.
+The Menstrual Cycle and Gum HealthWhen hormones fluctuate during your period, changes also happen to your gums.
 "Menstrual gingivitis" refers to inflamed gums which is characterized by red, swollen and tender gums that easily bleed.
 Canker sores and other mouth sores may also appear during a woman's monthly period.
 These signs tend to appear more often at the beginning of the cycle and resolve after the period starts.
 They can of course, become worse, if proper oral hygiene is not practiced daily.

 Pregnancy and Oral HealthPregnancy can not only have an affect on your oral health but also your unborn baby's developing teeth.
 Preventing cavities and gum disease can affect the mother's health before and during pregnancy.
-Studies reported in CDA Foundation
+Studies reported in CDA Foundation that poor oral health can lead to:

 In addition to these problems and risks, there is the potential of transmission of bacteria in the pregnant woman's mouth to their children.
 Even prior to getting pregnant, it's important to visit the dentist for a check up.
 Any cavities or other dental problems should be addressed to prevent oral disease complications, such as tooth extraction or root canal and abscess, during pregnancy.